microsoft/opensource-management-portal/docs/configuration.md

 Primary configuration is provided by `.env` files or process/container environment variables and volume files.

+Configuration values are retrieved in this order:

+- `.env` above root, _only if_ you also set `PREFER_DOTENV` to '1' in the `.env` or `process.env`
+- process environment variable
+- `.env` above root
+- environment configuration defaults, values, key vault locations, volume files

 A GitHub organization(s) configuration file in JSON format is required as of version 4.2.0 of the app.

 - Environment Variables (see `configuration.js` for details)